Raritan Bay Drawbridge

 The Raritan Bay Drawbridge, also known as River-Draw, Raritan Bay Swing Bridge, and Raritan River Railroad Bridge, is a railroad swing bridge crossing the Raritan River 0.5 mi from where it empties into the Raritan Bay in Middlesex County, New Jersey, United States.
-It connects Perth Amboy to the north and South Amboy to the south.
+It crosses the city line of Perth Amboy to the north and South Amboy to the south.

 History

 The bridge was built in 1908 to replace one that had been built at the crossing in 1875 to serve the New York and Long Branch Railroad, jointly operated by the Central Railroad of New Jersey (CNJ) and Pennsylvania Railroad (PRR).
 Near the end of its construction, the bridge was sabotaged by a dynamite blast.
 A few years after completion, the bridge was damaged in a severe winter storm.
 The bridge has been owned by several different parties since the CNJ/PRR era: Penn Central (1968–1971), the New Jersey Department of Transportation (to 1983), and New Jersey Transit (NJT).